dartmouth-cs52-16x/16X-git-map/README.md

 ## 2) Edit Some HTML

-💻 `atom .` For Windows, just open up atom and use *Add Project Folder* and select the cloned directory from above.
+💻 `atom .` For Windows, just open up atom and use *Add Project Folder* and select the cloned directory from above. *You may need to Atom -> Install Shell Commands on macOS if you get command not found.*

 This will open the current folder into the Atom text editor.
 What are you reading now (in browser) is actually the markdown file **README.md**.  *If you find typos feel free to issue a pull request or ticket!* Now we'll try editing some HTML.